BenchCouncil/AIBench_Training_Component/TensorFlow/Object_detection/README.md

+# No. DC-AI-C4: Object detection
+This is one of the component benchmarks of AIBench, an Industry Standard AI Benchmark Suite for datacenter AI benchmarking.

+This problem domain is to detect the objects within an image.
 # Faster R-CNN / Mask R-CNN on COCO
 This example provides a minimal (2k lines) and faithful implementation of the following object detection / instance segmentation papers: